QuanEstimation/group/src/member/students.md

 #### Hainan University

-No student is graduated in Hainan University yet.
+No student has graduated in Hainan University yet.

 #### Huazhong University of Science and Technology